Protecting Your Rights During Criminal Investigations

 Contact Shazam Kianpour & Associates, P.C.

 By calling Shazam Kianpour & Associates, P.C., as soon as you learn you are under investigation, we can take immediate steps to start crafting the strongest defense strategy possible.
+We examine all aspects of investigations.
 To schedule a free consultation with our lawyers contact us, by calling 303-578-4036.
 We serve clients not just in Denver, but throughout the region.